Hendrix-CS/csci150/labs/doublets.md

 To implement `swap_character()`, you will need to use string slicing and string concatenation.

-Here are a few examples you can use to test your implementation of `swap_character()`:
+Here are a few examples.
+Test your implementation of `swap_character()` in the Python Console at the bottom of the PyCharm window with these examples:
 * `swap_character("cat", 3, "r")` should return `"car"`
 * `swap_character("track", 3, "u")` should return `"truck"`
 * `swap_character("talk", 1, "w")` should return `"walk"`